schromya/panda/ros_noetic/README.md

 ```

-## Running Libfranka w/out ROS
+## Running
-Make sure joints are unlocked and FCI Control is enabled in desktop ([192.168.1.2](https://192.168.1.2/desk/)).
+Before you can run anything with code, make sure joints are unlocked and FCI Control is enabled in desktop ([192.168.1.2](https://192.168.1.2/desk/)).
+Directions for doing that are [here](https://youtu.be/91wFDNHVXI4?si=4-ZArdrxOMAiCc5H&t=484).

+### Running Libfranka w/out ROS

 ```bash
 cd libfranka/build/examples
 ./echo_robot_state 192.168.1.2  # YAYA THIS WORKED